Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 For such a neural network to classify objects in our dataset, we must find the "best" choices for the weights assigned to input variables at each neuron, assuming that we have decided on which activation function(s) to use for the network's neurons.
 A network may have hundreds of thousands of these input weights, and for a given application it will be initially unclear which weights to use to produce the magic output in which an object belonging to the *i*-th class produces an output close to 1 for the *i*-th output neuron (and an output close to 0) for other neurons.

-## Finding the best choice of parameters
+## Defining the best choice of parameters for a neural network

 In a [previous lesson](training), we discussed how to assess the results of a classification algorithm like k-NN on a collection of data with known classes.
 To this end, we established a subset of our data called the *validation set* and asked how well the classification algorithm performed on these data, pretending that we did not know the correct class for each data point.